cyberexpertsng/csean/index.md

 It's official!

 We are proud to announce that registration is open for the CSEAN Cybersecurity Hackathon games organized by the Cybersecurity Experts Association of Nigeria (CSEAN).
+Fun Side of Cyber Secure Nigeria Conference 2023